 The nights in Ierapetra are eventful.
 They begin with a walk on the beach or along the waterfront.
 The tavernas here are famous for their fresh fish, adding even more vitality to an already lively city, where it feels like every sunset marks the beginning of a great celebration.

 Many claim that in July 1789 Napoleon, on his way to Egypt to declare war on the Mameluks, stopped in Crete and spent the night in Ierapetra.
 The two-storey home said to have hosted him in Ierapetra is located in the old town.

 The old churches

 A bishops’ seat, Ierapetra has interesting religious monuments.
 It’s worth visiting the churches of Panagia tou Kale, Afendi Christo, Agios Spyridon and Agios Ioannis, which was converted to a mosque in the 17th century.

 The forest and plateau of Selakano

-The wild beauty of this landscape in Crete grips you from the very first moment: beautiful gorges, streams, and birds of prey abound.
+The wild beauty around Selakano grips you from the moment you set eyes on it: beautiful gorges, streams and birds of prey abound.
 You’ll reach this impressive destination by passing through the village of Selakano and a network of forest roads.
 In the basin, there are two settlements as well as cultivations of walnut and pear trees and vines.

-The Selakano forest is considered one of the largest apiculture sites in Crete, ending at the peak of Mt Dikti, Afentis Christos (Lord Christ), at a height of 2,148 metres.
+The Selakano Forest is considered one of the largest apiculture sites in Crete, ending at the peak of Mt Dikti, Afentis Christos, at a height of 2,148m.